The Shrinking Lifespan of LLMs in Science: Discussion

 \section{Discussion}

 Our results establish three empirical regularities in the scientific adoption of language models.
 First, adoption follows an inverted-U, a shape predicted by diffusion theory for any technology facing sequential displacement.
 The contribution here is not the shape itself but its formal confirmation and quantification for LLMs as scientific instruments, which provides the baseline for our second finding: the arc is compressing with each generation.
 Third, the model characteristics that predict adoption volume have little bearing on lifecycle duration, which is overwhelmingly governed by release timing.
 A striking feature of our results is how little individual model characteristics explain compared to release timing.
 Architecture, size, training type, and openness all matter at the margins, but the dominant predictor of both time to peak and scientific lifespan is simply when a model was released --- a decoder-only model and an encoder-decoder from the same year have more similar lifecycles than two decoder-only models released three years apart.
 A model's lifecycle is thus less a function of its intrinsic properties than of the competitive landscape it enters, and no amount of architectural innovation can insulate it from compression if the release cadence continues to accelerate.
 For scientists, the useful life of their chosen instrument is governed not by any property they can evaluate at adoption, but by a market dynamic they cannot observe or control.
+Isolating the mechanism behind release-time dominance (substitution dynamics versus compositional or measurement shifts) remains an open problem.
 Taken together, these findings suggest that the pace of language model development is outrunning the timescales of scientific practice.

 The compression of the model lifecycle has at least three consequences worth highlighting.
 First, rapid compression raises the practical cost of staying current.
 When each frontier model remains relevant for only one to two years, researchers face recurring cycles of migration and re-validation.
 These costs fall unevenly: well-resourced labs can absorb them, while researchers in the social sciences, humanities, or at lower-income institutions face a steeper burden.
 Second, compression threatens reproducibility, though the severity depends on model openness.
 For open-weight models, tools such as Ollama, vLLM, and the Hugging Face ecosystem allow researchers to run archived weights indefinitely, decoupling reproducibility from adoption trends.
 For closed models, no such safeguard exists: providers can deprecate APIs, alter behavior through silent updates, or retire a model on commercial timelines that need not align with scientific ones.
 The compression we document thus carries an underappreciated cost for the integrity of AI-driven science, one that falls asymmetrically on work built atop closed infrastructure.
 Third, scientific infrastructure that enables cumulative knowledge building (genome reference assemblies, versioned databases, validated antibody lots) persists long enough for methods to stabilize around it.
 This raises a fundamental question for the field: is the rapid turnover of LLMs compatible with the accumulation of reliable, replicable scientific knowledge, or does it require new norms around model versioning, archiving, and citation?